Home

 Invention 1 – Theory of Utility

-William Stanley Jevon was known for was his Theory of Utility.
+William Stanley Jevon was known for his Theory of Utility.
 Written in 1860, Jevon’s theory of utility became a major part of his general political economy theory and general logical principles.

 The theory of utility states that a commodity’s degree of utility is a continuous mathematical function of the quantity available.
 It also cuts across the implied doctrine that economics is a mathematical science.